 🧢 Coach T's Recap

 Not all data points are created equal.
-Tracksuit’s sample size indicators help you understand how confident you can be in each data point, so you know when to lean in and when to look a little wider.
+Tracksuit’s sample size indicators help you understand how confident you can be in each result, so you know when insights are ready to act on and when they should be treated as directional.

 Knowing how many people your data is based on adds valuable context.
 That’s why we display sample size indicators directly in your Tracksuit dashboard.
 These indicators help you gauge whether results are strong enough to act on or better used as directional signals.

 Sample size is the number of respondents included in a specific dataset or filtered view, also referred to as 'base size'.
-That number can vary depending on things like category, brand and demographic segments.
-So you’ll naturally see smaller sample sizes as you filter down into the data.
+Sample size can vary depending on the category, brand, date range, and demographic filters applied.
+As you filter down into the data (for example, by age, region, or audience segment), sample sizes naturally get smaller.

 How do the sample size indicators work?